EPCCed/APT-python4hpc/lectures/01/README.md

 136 ns ± 3.78 ns per loop (mean ± std. dev. of 7 runs, 10000000 loops each)
 ```

-The second case is more inefficient as in the first case a new temporary array is created after the first index, and is subsequently indexed by `4`
+The second case is more efficient as in the first case a new temporary array is created after the first index, and is subsequently indexed by `4`

 ---